AlirioLau/metalkit.github.io/_posts/2017-11-30-working-with-particles-in-metal-part-3.markdown

 commandEncoder.dispatchThreads(threadsPerGrid, threadsPerThreadgroup: threadsPerGroup)
 ```

-> Note: new in `Metal 2`, the __dispatchThreads(:)__ method lets us dispatch work without having to specify how many thread groups we want.
-In contrast to using the older __dispatchThreadgroups(:)__ method, the new method calculates the number of groups and provides `nonuniform thread groups` when the size of the grid is not a multiple of the group size, and also makes sure there are no underutilized threads.
+> Note: new in `Metal 2`, the __dispatchThreads(:)__ method lets us dispatch work without having to specify how many thread groups we want. in contrast to using the older __dispatchThreadgroups(:)__ method, the new method calculates the number of groups and provides `nonuniform thread groups` when the size of the grid is not a multiple of the group size, and also makes sure there are no underutilized threads.

 On to the kernel shader, we first match the particle struct with the one on the `CPU` and then inside the kernel we update the positions and velocities: